nlkitai/nlux/docs/docs/reference/001-overview.md

 # Overview

+---

 ## Layers
 <br />
 <br />

-`NLUX` is a highly customizable and fully featured conversational AI UI library with 3 layers:
+`NLUX` is a highly customizable and fully featured conversational AI UI library with 3 layers

 * **[The User Interface Layer](/reference/ui)** 🎨 — Which is responsible for `everything that gets rendered on the screen`, such as the user and the AI messages, and the composer.
 It also provides event listeners, hooks,